 Do Cold Air Intakes Increase MPG?

 Cold air intakes might boost gas mileage, but no fixed amount is guaranteed.
-It’s unrealistic to think that simply installing a cold air intake will instantly result in a 5 MPG increase.
+It’s unlikely to think that simply installing a cold air intake will instantly result in a 5 MPG increase.

 All engines work differently.
 They’re all in various states of repair, ages, conditions, etc.

-One motor will react completely differently to another with the same cold air intake.
+One motor will react completely differently to another with the same frigid air intake.

 Having said that, cold air intakes do increase engine efficiency.
 You get more oxygen into your engine than you would otherwise.
 How much extra oxygen, though, is highly variable.

-Several manufacturers claim that their cold air intakes can increase your fuel efficiency by up to 5 MPG.
-This appears to be exaggerated.
-Practical tests are necessary to verify these claims!
+Several manufacturers assert that their cold air intakes can boost your fuel efficiency by up to 5 MPG.
+This seems to be overstated.
+Actual tests are necessary to validate these claims!

 Why Will A Cold Air Intake Increase MPG?